TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-specialized-os-image-specified-as-generalized.md

 * [Learn how to use a generalized image](https://docs.microsoft.com/azure/virtual-machines/linux/capture-image)<br>
 * [Learn how to use a specialized image](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-generic)<br>

 We apologize for any inconvenience this may have caused you.
-We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.
+We are continuously working on improving the platform to ensure less frequent deployment failures specific to this issue.<br>